kadena-io/pact/docs/pact-reference.rst

 Atoms
 ~~~~~

-Atoms are non-reserved barewords starting with a letter or allowed
+Atoms are non-reserved bare words starting with a letter or allowed
 symbol, and containing letters, digits and allowed symbols.
 Allowed
 symbols are ``%#+-_&$@<>=?*!|/``.
 Atoms must resolve to a variable bound
 by a `defun <#defun>`__, `defpact <#defpact>`__, `binding <#bindings>`__